fatimaghannam/ResolveHub/README.md

 - Resume work on Pending tickets
 - Resolve tickets with a resolution summary
 - Close eligible resolved tickets
-- Add public comments and restricted internal notes
+- Add public and private (The one who created the ticket with the IT agent working on it) comments
 - Reply to, edit, and delete eligible comments
 - Upload and download comment attachments
 - Review ticket history and activity records